Remote-First Teams Break Traditional Employment Models

 Frequently Asked Questions

-Is EOR required for every remote employee abroad?
+Is EOR required for every Remote employee abroad?

 Not always, but for true employee roles in countries where you lack an entity, EOR is often the safest default.

-Can remote-first companies stay on EOR permanently?
+Can Remote-first companies stay on EOR permanently?

 For low-density country footprints, yes.
 For dense core markets, entity transition usually becomes more efficient.